------------------------------------------------------------------------------

 Academic Honesty

-Mississippi College regulations regarding the integrity of academic work, policy 2.19 will be enforced.
+Mississippi College regulations regarding the integrity of academic work will be enforced.
 The computer science group has established the following addendum:

 In a computer science class individual effort is expected.
 Student misconduct not only includes cheating on tests, but also extends to copying or collaborating on programming assignments, projects, lab work or research unless otherwise specified by the instructor.
 Using other people's accounts to do your work or having others do your work is prohibited.
 Close proximity in lab does not mean collaboration is permitted.
 NOTE: Discussing logical solutions to problems is acceptable, exchange of code, pseudocode, designs, or procuring solutions from the Web, other texts, the Internet or other resources on or off campus is not acceptable.